raymond-1227/spacemy/README.md

 ## Tutorial

-1. Login to your spacemy account.
+1. Go to your profile page.
 2. Right click and inspect the elements (for example, if you want to change the background color, right click the light gray area around the container and inspect element to copy its class ID or copy the entire bracket)
 3. Visit the Manage User page
 4. Edit your bot CSS in the CSS section (the custom CSS form is at the Manage User page)